Including wages and superannuation contributions as purchases at G11

 Label 4 in the summary of the activity statement should always equal the total of the amounts at labels.

-You completed label 4, or one of the W labels, even though you’re not registered for PAYG withholding.
+Completing label 4, or one of the W labels, even though you’re not registered for PAYG withholding

 Amounts withheld from salary, wages and other payments must be reported at W2 (unless you are a Large PAYG remitter).

-Where an ABN has not been quoted, amounts withheld from payments must be reported at label W4.
+If an ABN has not been quoted, you must report amounts withheld from payments at label W4.

-If you use Option 1 and vary your PAYG instalment for the quarter, please ensure you complete T8 and T9.
-The Tax Office uses your estimated tax at T8 to work out your instalments for the remaining quarters of the income year.
+If you use Option 1 and vary your PAYG instalment for the quarter, ensure you complete T8 and T9.
+We use your estimated tax at T8 to work out your instalments for the remaining quarters of the income year.

-You have a PAYG instalment obligation but haven’t calculated the amount at 5A correctly.
+Having a PAYG instalment obligation but not calculating the amount at 5A correctly

-Your PAYG instalment amount at 5A must equal:
+Your PAYG instalment amount at 5A must equal either:

-The PAYG tax withheld amount at 4 doesn’t equal the sum of amounts at W2, W3 and W4.
+The PAYG tax withheld amount at 4 not equalling the sum of amounts at W2, W3 and W4

 Calculate the PAYG tax withheld amount at 4 by adding the amounts at W2 + W3 + W4.

-You didn’t show any PAYG instalment income at label T1.
+Not showing any PAYG instalment income at label T1

 If you report your PAYG instalment amount using the income x rate method (option 2) and your income for the period is zero, write ‘0’ at label T1.

-You haven’t included interest and dividend income at T1.
+Not including interest and dividend income at T1

-You indicated that you want to vary your PAYG instalment amount but did not complete all the relevant PAYG variation labels.
+Indicating that you want to vary your PAYG instalment amount but not completing all the relevant PAYG variation labels

-Complete all relevant PAYG variation labels, for example:
+Complete all relevant PAYG variation labels, for example, if varying the:

-Not reporting instalment income at label T1 but reporting total sales at label G1.
+Not reporting instalment income at label T1 but reporting total sales at label G

 Generally, the presence of sales for GST purposes means that there must be at least that amount of instalment income reported at T1.
 Instalment income reported at T1 also includes other income such as dividends and interest.

-Adjusting T1 figure to reflect a change in expected tax liability.
+Adjusting the T1 figure to reflect a change in expected tax liability

 Commissioner rate (T2) should be varied using T3 to reflect a change in expected tax liability.

-Individuals lodging a quarterly PAYG I activity statement are not including their income from partnerships and trusts as instalment income at label T1 on a quarterly basis.
+Individuals lodging a quarterly PAYG I activity statement not including their income from partnerships and trusts as instalment income at label T1 on a quarterly basis

 Individuals who lodge a quarterly PAYG I activity statement must include their share of income from partnerships and trusts as instalment income at label T1 each quarter.

-Only claim input tax credits on benefits that you pay FBT on, eg using the 50/50 method you only claim 50% of the total input tax credits.
+only claim input tax credits on benefits that you pay FBT on.
+For example, using the 50/50 method you only claim 50% of the total input tax credits.

 FBT obligations for private use of business assets must be reported in your FBT return.

-If you have any feedback on the activity statement email us at email@example.com
+If you have any feedback on the activity statement, phone us on 13 28 66.

 We are committed to providing you with advice and guidance you